nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 2. Channels with zero mean error
 $$H(Y|X) = 0$$
     * Each row of the noise (channel) matrix contains only one non-zero value
-    * No doubts on the output messages when the input messages are known
+    * No doubts on the output symbols when the input symbols are known
     * *The converse is not necessary true!*

 * Example: AND gate